Greatest High School Movies of the 80s of All Time

 Fan FAQs

-Why is this matchup between Fast Times at Ridgemont High and Ferris Bueller’s Day Off so close?
+Why is this matchup between Fast Times at Ridgemont High and Ferris Bueller's Day Off such a heated debate?